Azhovan/interview-kit/ReadMe.md

 DB_PORT=3306
 ```
 ### Run Application `(With Docker)`
-make sure you have Docker installed. all configurations (dockerfile, nginx) are located inside of `build/` folder.
+Make sure you have Docker installed. all configurations (dockerfile, nginx) are located inside of `build/` folder.
-Also you can find `docker-composer.yaml` in root of the project.
+Also you can find `docker-composer.yaml` in root of the project. you may run below commands to up and run your application

-**Run below commands**
 - `docker-compose build && docker-compose up -d`
 - `docker exec -it dc-php-fpm bash -c "composer install && composer dump-autoload -o"`